Final report for FNE20-966

 Microgreens are a popular crop with both growers and consumers.
 With low start-up costs, a short growing period (typically between 13-25 days), potential to grow year-round, and high retail value, microgreens are an appealing crop for farmers.
 For consumers, microgreens are tasty and easy to prepare, with high nutritional value.
 Given the potential of growing microgreens under lights in the winter, they hold a special appeal to farmers in the Northeast, where the growing season is short and farm income is low over the winter months.
-For this research project, we aim to (1) explore the feasibility of growing microgreens in a modified cold storage room under lights, and with supplemental heat; and (2) determine if growing microgreens in this arrangement is economically viable (profitable).
-To evaluate production methods, we will grow four varieties of microgreens (kale, broccoli, mild salad mix, and pea shoots) under two different light treatments (fluorescent and LED full spectrum lights).
-We will harvest and weigh marketable microgreens by variety and by light treatment.
-To assess economic profitability, we will track start up costs (shelving, lights, heater, fans, temperature controller, and CoolBot Pro), as well as all production costs including electricity for heat, fans, and lighting.
-Data will be shared through Cooperative Extension publications, a farmer field day on the farm, and various regional farmer meetings.
-This research could have broad appeal to farms in the Northeast, particularly small-scale farmers looking to increase winter on-farm income.
+For this research project, we (1) explored the feasibility of growing microgreens in a modified cold storage room under lights, and with supplemental heat; and (2) determined if growing microgreens in this arrangement is economically viable (profitable).
+To evaluate production methods, we grew four varieties of microgreens (kale, broccoli, mild salad mix, and pea shoots) full spectrum lights.
+We harvested and weighed marketable microgreens by variety.
+To assess economic profitability, we tracked start-up costs, as well as all production costs including electricity for heat, fans, and lighting.
+We found that maintaining moisture in the soil medium was key to even germination.
+Mold was not an issue in our operation, but was monitored for daily during inspections.
+Given the 36, 10×20 tray capacity, 504 trays can be seeded in a 28-week season.
+On average, the microgreens (across varieties) yield 7.31 ounces/tray (significantly less than the Johnny’s Seeds 2017 Micro Greens trial) and pea shoots yield 17.28 ounces/tray.
+Labor for harvesting and packing is the biggest variable cost (15 min/microgreen tray and 5 min/pea shoot tray).
+Our budget analysis suggests that startup costs ($2,326.04) could be recovered in year one, with a net income (returns less fixed and variable costs) of $1,577 (12 trays microgreens/week) and $1,090 (6 trays pea shoots/week).

 Most small scale farms have cold storage rooms, which are typically only in use during the summer months to keep products fresh for market, but sit idle during the colder months.
 Making a few minor modifications to existing farm infrastructure (cold storage rooms) to grow microgreens, a high-value crop, could be a simple and cost-effective way of supplementing farm income.
 Given that microgreens can be grown vertically under lights, their production could be an efficient use of small spaces.